liamnichols/xcstrings-tool/Sources/Documentation/XCStringsToolPlugin.docc/Integrating XCStrings Tool into a Swift Package Target.md

 To integrate the XCStrings Tool plugin, you need to make two modifications to your **Package.swift** file:

-1. Add the xcstrings-tool Package dependency
+1. Add the xcstrings-tool-plugin Package dependency
 2. Add the XCStringsToolPlugin product as a dependency on your target

 ```swift